-- Pregnancy warning: This medicine can have harmful effects on the unborn baby.
+- Pregnancy warning: This medicine may have harmful effects on the unborn baby.
 Women of childbearing potential should use effective methods of birth control during your cancer treatment.
-Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: Women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
-Talk with your doctor or nurse if you plan to have children.
-Ask for information on sperm or egg banking.
+Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: It is not known if this medicine passes into breast milk.
+For this reason, women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby.